 Other projects include work on premodern and modern receptions of ancient works (Pasolini on Aeschylus, forthcoming; Late Assyrian reactions to earlier political propaganda; Middle Irish responses to the Classics, under review); projects on the history of philology, mythology, and caste in India; and work on U.S. poets from the 1960s and 1970s (the ethnopoets, N. H. Pritchard, and others).

 English and Italian (Native); French (Reading & Conversation); German, Spanish, Modern Greek (Reading & Research)

 Greek, Latin, Sanskrit, Avestan, Hittite (Advanced); Sumerian, Akkadian, Old Norse, Old English, Medieval French (Working Knowledge); Old Irish, Old Javanese, Bugis (Beginner).

-- Instructor, Against Interpretation: Philology at the Crossroads (Scheduled Winter 2021)
+- Against Interpretation: Philology at the Crossroads.
+Self-designed course.
+Winter 2021

 - Book chapter: "John Berryman's 'Poundian Inheritenace' and the Epic of 'Synchrisis'" in John Berryman: Centenary Essays (Bern: Peter Lang, 2017).

 - News: Claudio presented his work on Lycophron's Alexandra at the 2017 Ezra Pound International Conference at the University of Pennsylvania.
 His presentation was reported on by the Pennsylvania Gazette at http://thepenngazette.com/finally-an-epic-at-penn/.

 - For a full list of publications and conference presentations request a CV.